 If the item is returned, the lost item fee will be removed.
 The patron will still be responsible for late fees.

-Patrons also have the option to replace an item with the same edition or newer.
+Patrons also have the option of replacing a lost item with the same edition or newer.
 There is a $16.50 processing fee.
 The replacement copy must be in new or like-new condition and may not be from another library.
 The Library reserves the right to refuse the copy and the lost item fee will stand.

 Loss of borrowing privileges